wang-xinyu/tensorrtx/HRNetClassification/readme.md

 # HRNet

 The Pytorch implementation is [HRNet-Image-Classification](https://github.com/HRNet/HRNet-Image-Classification).
+The implemented model is **HRNet-W18-C-Small-v2**

 ## How to Run